March 21st, 2023

 “And we’re finished for today.
 Prepare some tea, Catarina, I will have guests visiting shortly.
 Please try to do it properly this time.”
 Lord Nassar instructed, dispelling the minor spirit he had conjured.

-His lesson had been on protecting oneself from a magical attack, but Catarina had been told that she was hardly ready to defend herself against his weakest assault.
+His lesson had been on protecting oneself from a magical attack, but Catarina had been told that she was hardly ready to defend herself against even his weakest assault.
 Instead of defending herself against him, Cat had been pitted against one of the local city spirits.

 “Yes, Lord Nassar…” Hands on her knees, the young magus was breathing heavily after the work out.
 It had taken a lot out of her to nullify the spirit.
 Still, she had done it, with nothing but her defenses.
 Albion had made her restart twice when she tried to use an offensive power against it.